orangejuice/blog/data/activity/movie-长城-中国的故事-2013/record.en.md

 date: 2021-09-01 17:44:05+08:00
 douban:
   rating: 8.6
-  subtitle: 2013 / Mainland China / Documentary / Directed by Liang Renhong
+  subtitle: 2013 / Mainland China / Documentary / Renhong Liang
 ---

-I watched half of the first episode, and it is full of intense local flavor with colorful vocals and a barrage of photographic material.
-The modeling, mapping, and material textures are stuck in a decade ago.
-The camera movements and scores are whimsical, the color grading is surreal and exaggerated.
-The constant use of fast and slow motion techniques seems messy and displays a lack of skill.
-It's all very overwhelming, making it impossible to focus on the content.
-Looking at it from another perspective, it actually highlights some harsh realities - anxiety, eagerness for quick success, formalism, lack of artistic cultivation and ideal pursuits, and inadequate expressive ability.
-It is a representation of the times - 'existence is reasonable.'
-Remembering the lessons learned, I should stop blindly exploring unpopular documentaries and believe in the saying, 'good wine needs no bush.'
+I watched half of the first episode.
+It pursues a rustic form with splendid vocal clamor while piling up cinematographic materials.
+The modeling textures and materials are stuck a decade ago.
+The cinematography and music follow no rules; the color grading is exaggerated and unnatural, with constant use of fast and slow motions, making it seem messy and desperate.
+It's dazzling and utterly distracts from the content.
+On the other hand, it accidentally highlights some side truths, depicting anxiety, haste for success, formalism, lack of artistic culture and aspiration, and inadequate expression skills—all very reflective of our era.
+Existence is reasonable, and it is highly representative of our times.
+Remember the lesson: stop blindly exploring unpopular documentaries.
+Believe in the notion that a good wine does not fear a deep alley.